leolpaz/Leaderboard/README.md

 ![screenshot](./app_screenshot.png)

-On this milestone I set up the project, as well as create a basic HTML markup.
+On this milestone I connected the project to the API, as well as created the functionality to refresh, getting score from the API, and ADD, adding a score to the API

 ## Built With